-In this article, I will tell you about the cold working process and its working in detail.
-In the last article, I have discussed Hot Working Process in detail.
+Today, I will tell you about the cold working process and its working in detail.
+In the last article, I discussed Hot Working Process in detail.

 In the beginning, you will learn about the definition, methods, and detailed working.
 Afterward, we will discuss the advantages, disadvantages, and applications of the Cold working Process.